tooling/book-of-modern-frontend-tooling/chapters/dependency-management/webpack/2-using-loaders.md

 };
 ```

-Now any module that ends with `.css` that is resolved will automatically have the css and style loader applied.
+Now any module that ends with `.css` that is resolved will automatically have the CSS and style loader applied.
 Which shortens our previous call to apply CSS to our page to:

 ``` javascript
 require('./css/style.css');